 Following Hurricane Sandy, the condition of the bulkhead at Roberto Clemente State Park was extremely poor.
 Rather than simply repair in kind, New York State Parks and the design team agreed that a more dynamic and interactive relationship between land and water could be possible along this Harlem River eastern shoreline site.
 The 13,330 sf Inter-Tidal Pool is a dynamic landscape system that changes daily based on tidal elevation, precipitation, and season.
 An important objective of the project is to bring park users into this environment, creating an experience that is rare in urban areas.
 Two elevated walkways provide a unique experience by allowing users to move above the tidal marsh, and a getdown allows them to descend into the marsh and view the stone-lined tidal pools at close range.
 Interpretive signage and space for school groups to congregate creates a local environmental educational experience in a neighborhood that currently has limited access to waterfront ecosystems.

-The Inter-Tidal Pool is one of several MNLA projects in this park that create engaging conditions for families to interact with their nearby waterways.
+The Inter-Tidal Pool is one of several MNLA projects in this park that creates engaging conditions for families to interact with their nearby waterways.

 Two elevated walkways provide a unique experience by allowing users to move above the tidal marsh, and a getdown allows them to descend and view the stone-lined tidal pools at close range.